 Don’t “wait out” your symptoms if you also experience dizziness, lose consciousness, or have chest pains or shortness of breath.
 These may be signs of a medical emergency.

 Headaches or heart palpitations that persist or recur should prompt you to seek medical treatment.
+You can book an appointment with a cardiologist in your area using our Healthline FindCare tool.

 A doctor will try to narrow down the possible causes headaches and heart palpitations by discussing your symptoms, your family history, and your health history.
 They will then conduct a physical exam.